Kawamata-Viehweg Vanishing Theorem for del Pezzo Surfaces over imperfect fields in characteristic $p>3$: Preliminaries

 \subsection{Serre duality for $\mbZ$-divisors on normal surface}

 A normal surface $X$ is always Cohen-Macaulay, since it is $R_1$ and $S_2$.
-For a $\mbZ$-divisor $D$ on $X$, the associated divisorial sheaf $\mcO_X(D)$ is reflexive and thus $S_1$ and $S_2$; in particular $\mcO_X(D)$ is a Cohen-Macaulay sheaf.
+For a $\mbZ$-divisor $D$ on $X$, the associated divisorial sheaf $\mcO_X(D)$ is reflexive and thus torsion free, i.e., $S_1$, and $S_2$; in particular $\mcO_X(D)$ is a Cohen-Macaulay sheaf.
 Therefore by \cite[Proposition 5.75 and Theorem 5.71]{KM98} Serre duality holds and we have

 for all $i\>0$.
 Let $U$ be the regular locus of $X$ and $\iota:U\injective X$ the open immersion.
 Since $X$ is normal, $\codim_X (X-U)\>2$.
 Then on $U$ we have $\msH om(\mcO_X(D), \mcO_X(K_X))|_U\cong\mcO_X(K_X-D)|_U$.
 Thus $\msH om(\mcO_X(D), \mcO_X(K_X))\cong\iota_*(\msH om(\mcO_X(D), \mcO_X(K_X))|_U)\cong \iota_*(\mcO_X(K_X-D)|_U)\cong \mcO_X(K_X-D)$, since all the sheaves involved here are reflexive and $\codim_X(X-U)\>2$.
 In particular, the Serre duality takes the following standard form: